 There are different methods and theories on effective ways of providing feedback.
 Read about the 360-degree method here.

 Don’t automatically assume you’re right

-Even after gathering information and evidence, the person offering the feedback doesn’t always have the full picture.
+Even after gathering information and evidence, the person offering the feedback or criticism doesn’t always have the full picture.
 Others may perceive the person’s behaviour differently.

 On top of that, the employees should be given a chance to tell their side of the story.
 In the case of negative feedback, it’s almost never entirely about the facts; there are often feelings involved.
 The topic is often a conflicting idea or an emotion.
 Reasonable people can have different opinions and ideas on matters.

 Be a change catalyst

 Managers and employees are often nervous or afraid to apply feedback methods.
 Once the feedback has been given, they feel the topic is done.
 However, there’s a big difference between understanding and change.
 The ability of people to make a big change in behaviour or performance requires constant support.

 Therefore it’s important to follow up on feedback sessions.
 During the feedback sessions, always ask the employee: ‘What steps can you take to achieve this?’ or ‘How can I support you with this?’
 Plan a regular follow-up session.